Jack-of-all-trades-04/Final-Project-PROGDAS/README.md

 - Screen capture of the running program (not the code), for all cases.

 ## Job Desc
-- Novan :
+- Novan : Kumpulin Data Referensi, Membuat framework template
 - Nabil :
 - Ferdy :
 - Alam  :